silvae86/silvae86.github.io/_posts/2022-03-10-review-my-mac-computers-since-2007-present.md

 ---
 layout: post
-title:  "A tale of Mac computers since 2007"
+title:  "Review of my Mac computers, from 2007 to present"
 date: 2022-03-10 11:20:000 +0100
 tags: macintosh mac life history nostalgia aqua opininionated skeuomorphism user interface
 published: true
 inconstruction: true
+comments_id: 36
 ---

-*In construction*

 Here is a little bit of my personal history using Macintosh computers, from a pet project Hackintosh circa 2008 to the current MacBook Pros powered by Apple Silicon.

 This is a nostalgia-filled post with a quite a lot of Apple-fanboyism and personal thoughts, so you may want to grab a coffee while I take you with me on this journey.
+I will also be updating this regularly, so consider it a work-in-progress.

 ## "Aqua": the user interface of the modern-era Macintosh